ngocminh710/Wave-Transformation/README.md

 # Wave-Transformation

-This C++ program allows the user to open up the file input.txt, read the music described there, print the music, transform the data into a .wav file, and generate output.wav.
+This C++ project allows the user to open up the file input.txt, read the music described there, print the music, transform the data into a .wav file, and generate output.wav.